United States

 Do you ship to the United States?

+Yes.
 We ship discreetly across the United States in air-sealed, tight packages to maintain freshness and potency.
 Shipping rates are calculated at checkout.
+Delivery within the USA usually takes 24 hours to 5 business days, depending on your location and the selected shipping mode.

 Are Magic Mushrooms Legal in the United States?